 601, 602.
 Bible.
-First semester: Special Bible Lectures by visiting Bible teachers (see schedule); and chronology and Contemporary History of the Bible by the resident professor.
+Fall semester: Special Bible Lectures by visiting Bible teachers (see schedule); and Chronology and Contemporary History of the Bible by the resident professor.
 In the latter part of the course, the main facts of the history of surrounding nations are considered in order to show how they correlate with the history of the nation Israel and how they affect the message of the Prophets.
 A study is also made of the factors which enter into the chronology of Biblical and contemporary history and of the Old Testament writings.
-Second semester: Special Bible Lectures by visiting Bible teachers (see schedule); and Covenants and Dispensations and related subjects by the resident professor.
+Spring semester: Special Bible Lectures by visiting Bible teachers (see schedule); and Covenants and Dispensations and related subjects by the resident professor.
 The latter part of the course is introductory to the general study of the Scriptures and is a comprehensive presentation of the major divisions of the Bible, a knowledge of which is essential to a right understanding of the Divine Revelation.
 Classes meet twice a week except during Special Lectures, when eight classes per week are held.
 Prescribed, three hours both semesters.
-Professor Lincoln, Dr. Armerding and Special Lecturers.
+Professor Lincoln and Special Lecturers.

 603, 604.
 Bible.
-First semester: Special Bible Lectures by visiting Bible teachers; and Bible Geography and Customs by the resident professor.
+Fall semester: Special Bible Lectures by visiting Bible teachers; and Bible Geography and Customs by the resident professor.
 In the latter part of the course, the geography, topography, climate, habits, customs, and usages of Bible lands and peoples are studied.
 The student is made familiar with events, places, and characteristics of the countries which provide the scenes of Biblical history.
 The domestic, social, civil, and religious life of Bible peoples, especially of the people of Israel, are considered.
-Second semester: Special Bible Lectures by visiting Bible teachers; and Bible exposition.
-This course consists of a detailed exposition of Joshua, Judges, Ruth, 1 and 2 Samuel, and 1 Kings, chapters 1-11.
-Classes meet twice a week except during Special Lectures, when eight classes per week are held.
-Prescribed, three hours, both semesters.
-Professor Lincoln, Dr. Armerding, and Special Lecturers.
+Spring